-Northwood Primary School fully recognises the contribution it can make to keeping children safe and supporting the pupils in its care.
-There are four main elements to the school's child protection policy:
+Hurworth Primary School fully recognises the contribution it can make to keeping children safe and supporting the pupils in its care.
+There are four main elements to Hurworth Primary School's Child Protection Policy:

-- 1. Prevention (positive school atmosphere, careful and vigilant teaching, pastoral care, support to pupils, providing good adult role models and the identification of early and additional support/services to children and families and recognising and reducing risks to children including harassment, bullying, victimisation, sexual violence and sexual harassment, exploitation, radicalisation and issues such as Honour Based Violence Female Genital Mutilation and Forced Marriage.) - 2.
-Protection (following agreed procedures, ensuring all staff respond appropriately and sensitively to child protection concerns and that every member of staff has regular training and updates at least annually and are supported to refer their concerns to the Designated Safeguarding Lead (Sarah Wassell) or Deputy Designated Safeguarding Leads (Paul Sanderson or Rachel Peart) or The Children's Access Point (01325 406222) directly IF NECESSARY.
-In certain specific cases such as Female Genital Mutilation (Mandatory reporting of FGM from October 2015), Radicalisation or Forced Marriage there are SPOCS/named teams and individuals within the police who can be contacted). - 3.
-Reconsideration (following and challenging the progress of new referrals and existing cases to ensure that individual cases are reconsidered if there remains no improvement to a child's circumstances). - 4.
+- 1. Prevention (positive school atmosphere, careful and vigilant teaching, pastoral care, support to pupils, providing good adult role models and the identification of early and additional support/services to children and families and recognising and reducing risks to children including harassment, bullying, victimisation, sexual violence and sexual harassment, exploitation, radicalisation and issues such as Honour Based Violence, Female Genital Mutilation and Forced Marriage.) - 2.
+Protection (following agreed procedures, ensuring all staff respond appropriately and sensitively to child protection concerns and that every member of staff has regular training and updates at least annually and are supported to refer their concerns to the Designated Safeguarding Lead: Mrs Alison Maddison or Deputy Designated Safeguarding Lead: Mrs Joanne Passman or The Children's Access Point (01325 406222) directly IF NECESSARY.
+In certain specific cases such as Female Genital Mutilation (Mandatory reporting of FGM from October 2015), Radicalisation or Forced Marriage there are SPOCS/named teams and individuals within the police who can be contacted).

+- 3. Reconsideration (following and challenging the progress of new referrals and existing cases to ensure that individual cases are reconsidered if there remains no improvement to a child's circumstances). - 4.
 Support (to pupils and school staff and to children who may be vulnerable due to their individual circumstances).